 There is the occasional moment where Rob Zombie shows the glimmerings of style and something more – the final pursuit through the underground labyrinth where we see one of the family conducting experiments encased in an unearthly device that looks like a mobile dentist’s apparatus; a grotesque re-enactment of Marilyn Monroe’s famous Happy Birthday number by Rob Zombie’s real-life wife Sheri Moon; one shot where Bill Mosely makes deputy Walton Goggins put down his gun and then Zombie’s camera backs away to a wide-angle crane shot where he holds the scene still for almost a minute before Mosely fires a shot through Goggins’ head.
 It is in these scenes that Zombie digs at and touches upon a genuine horror rather than a perpetual posturing for affect.
 Alas, there are not nearly enough of such scenes like this and House of 1000 Corpses is routine.

 Rob Zombie made two sequels featuring many of the same cast with The Devil’s Rejects (2005), which is a much more polished film than this, and the subsequent 3 from Hell (2019).
-Subsequently, Rob Zombie went onto direct the remake of Halloween (2007) and its sequel Halloween II (2009), the animated The Haunted World of El Superbeasto (2009), The Lords of Salem (2012) and 31 (2016).
+Subsequently, Rob Zombie went onto direct the remake of Halloween (2007) and its sequel Halloween II (2009), the animated The Haunted World of El Superbeasto (2009), The Lords of Salem (2012), 31 (2016) and The Munsters (2022).